 Due to the large numbers of fires burning on Ash Wednesday, most of Victoria suffered damage, with nine of the fires being larger than 150 hectares in size.
 As a result, eight areas and townships of Victoria were severely affected and summarised in the table below.

 |Belgrave Heights/Upper Beaconsfield||9,200||21||238|

-Over 16,000 firefighters attended the Ash Wednesday fires, including park and forest firefighters and Country Fire Authority volunteers.
-Also involved and assisting in firefighting the fires were 1,000 police, 500 defence force personnel and many local residents.
-A variety of equipment was used to fight the fires, including 400 vehicles (fire-trucks, water tankers and dozers), 11 helicopters and 14 fixed wing aircraft.
+Over 16,000 firefighters attended the Ash Wednesday fires, including park and forest firefighters and Country Fire Authority volunteers, with 400 vehicles (fire trucks, water tankers, and dozers), 11 helicopters, and 14 fixed-wing aircraft.
+Also assisting in fighting the fires were 1,000 police, 500 defence force personnel, and countless local residents.
+Park and forest offices were also damaged or destroyed.

-The South Australia fires burned 208,000 hectares in the Adelaide Hills and in farming country in the south-east of the state.
-In addition, 21,000 hectares of pine plantations were destroyed.
-Twenty-eight lives and 383 houses were lost.
-The total cost of the damage to private property in South Australia was also estimated to be more than $200 million.
+The fires also reached South Australia, burning 208,000 hectares in the Adelaide Hills and farming country in the state's southeast.
+In addition, destroying 21,000 hectares of pine plantations.
+The fires in South Australia killed 28 people and destroyed 383 houses.
+The estimated cost of damage was more than $200 million.

 After Ash Wednesday fires, a review commenced on bushfire disaster preparedness and response in Victoria.